What Is The Real Cost Of Failed Deliveries?

 • If an address is incorrect, delivery issues are bound to follow (actually, the research from PCA Predict found that the primary reason for orders now arriving on time is can be attributed to retailers not collecting accurate address data.
 This leads to drivers knocking on the wrong doors, or circling around seemingly endless one-way streets to find a non-existent delivery address)

 Okay, we may be exaggerating here.
 Clearly, not all of these factors are as inevitable or unpredictable as we’ve made them out to be.
-Businesses using a delivery, logistics and transport management system, like Stream Go, are able to avoid and mitigate most of these issues before they happen, reducing the rate (and cost) of missed deliveries.
+Businesses using a delivery, logistics and transport management system, like Stream, are able to avoid and mitigate most of these issues before they happen, reducing the rate (and cost) of missed deliveries.

 But first, let’s explore what missed and failed deliveries actually mean, for businesses making deliveries in their own vehicles and (perhaps more pertinently) for their customers.